HCL-TECH-SOFTWARE/digital-experience/docs/get_started/system_requirements/kubernetes/kubernetes-runtime.md

 For these checks, one separate sidecar container is deployed along with the main application container.
 This is a lightweight container so the main application performance would not get affected.

-The main objective is to check if the specified prerequisites are met and inform about the result in the logs, i.e. if the checks have passed or failed.
-It can also be used to check the basic information about the file system of the mounted volumes which would help to track the issues related to the file systems.
+The main objective of the Prereqs Checker is to know if the specified prerequisites are met and to inform users the result in the logs, that is, if the checks have passed or failed.
+It can also be used to check basic information about the file system of the mounted volumes which helps track the issues related to the file systems.